Soadaa56/Soadaa56/README.md

 After the foundations section of TOP, which taught HTML, CSS, and Javascript, I had 2 choices between Ruby on Rails and NodeJS.
 I figured I was already on the path less traveled (Self-taught web developer) and choose the path least traveled again; I started learning Ruby on Rails and fell in love with it immeditatly.
 Ruby is such a beautiful language and amazing as an introduction into programming.

 I built my first dynamic website [Milknthingzz](HTTPS://milknthingzz.xyz), to teach myself a bunch of different skills associated with web development.
 The most time consuming (hair pulling) was probably making the website live with Docker containers on an AWS EC2 instance.

-After that I am currently teaching myself NodeJS beause I was quite curious how things looked on the other side (the other side for the two paths on TOP).
-I plan to use Node with Express, and either React or Angular, to make my next live web project.
-I would then work on a 'portfolio' website to show off my major projects and a little pizzazz to my projects.
-Lastly, my last project would likely be a mobile android app for the gym.

-1/15/26  I got a wave of motivation and decided to just fully move over to linux and have CachyOS as my daily driver.
-For now, I have put my incremental game on the backburner as I persue content creation since I have an opporunity to do so that not many are afforded.
-In the meantime, I've decided to start a blog to complement this pursuit.
-I will write about my experiences with games (basically a review), linking any relevant playthroughs.
-I will also have a section for guides which may include video game guides (how to do X in Y game) but also guides on how to use software or troublehoot problems (I currently have one video talking about turtle WoW addons and how to install them).

-Is making a blog the best use of my time?
-Unsure.
-Does doing so combine all the skills I've been learning toward a common goal?
-Yes!
+Since then I have moved it to a lightsail instance with the database intact, wasn't too painful.

+5/18/26 Decided to get back into the groove of things after AWS took down my account briefly due to suspicious activities.
+I was learning some Twincat 3 (PLC) programming but I also want to make sure my side project incremental game doesn't fall to the wayside!
+Although I am still considering my gaming blog and continue to upload more content to youtube (not just gameplay).

 [![Readme Quotes](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=algolia)](https://github.com/piyushsuthar/github-readme-quotes)